ShinyTrinkets/twofold.js/README.md

 TwoFold CLI can be run manually to render a file or folder, or from a CRON job every X interval, or as a Git hook maybe to auto-update some documents, or can be run as a service to watch a list of folders and render the files matching some patterns everytime they change.

-It will work with any file like: *.txt, Markdown, reStructuredText, HTML, other templating libraries like Django, Liquid, Mustache, etc.
+It will work with any file like: "*.txt", Markdown, reStructuredText, HTML, other templating libraries like Django, Liquid, Mustache, etc.
 It could also work with Python/ Javascript/ Go-lang/ whatever programming language you use; probably it makes sense to write the tags as comments inside the code.

 If you're editing your file with [Visual Studio Code](https://github.com/microsoft/vscode), [Atom editor](https://github.com/atom/atom), [Sublime text](https://sublimetext.com), [Micro terminal text editor](https://github.com/zyedidia/micro) (and others), you'll see the changes instantly, because they automatically refresh the text when the file changes.